georgibocev/millionaire_game/README.md

 - 50/50, which removes two incorrect answers
 - Ask A Friend (which for simplicity for the time being just gives the correct answer)
-- Ask The Public (which for simplicity also gives the correct answer, but creates a poll to simulate a voting public)
+- Ask The Public (which for simplicity also gives the correct answer, but creates a poll to simulate a voting public) If the user chooses a wrong answer the game ends and an option to play again will appear.
+There is a scoring system for every answer given by the player (more difficult answers give more points) and once the score reaches 100.000 the user has won the game.

 # Requirements
 This programm is run using [python3](https://www.python.org/).
 The following modules are used as dependencies: tkinter.